-Prerequisite: CHEM 1151K with a grade of C or better.
+Prerequisite: CHEM 1151K with a grade of "C" or better.
 A study of the properties, preparation, and reactions of organic compounds in light of modern theories of molecular structure.
 An overview of the chemistry of living systems including the structure of biological molecules, metabolism, and molecular genetics.
 Laboratory experiments supplement the study of the listed topics.

-CHEM 1211K Principles of Chemistry I
+CHEM 1211 Principles of Chemistry I

-Prerequisite or Corequisite: MATH 1111 or 1113.
+Prerequisite or Corequisite: MATH 1111 or MATH 1113.
+Corequisite: CHEM 1211L.
 An introduction to a quantitative study of the physical and chemical behavior of matter in its several phases and a consideration of modern theories of bonding forces at the molecular level.
-Chemical nomenclature, the gaseous state, properties of solutions and reaction kinetics are discussed.
+Atomic and molecular structure, chemical nomenclature, stoichiometry, thermochemistry, the gaseous state, and properties of solutions are discussed.